 There are three basic approaches for starting an aquarium with live sand:

-- Use 100% live sand, which can be very costly.
+- Use 100 percent live sand, which can be very costly.

 - Use a 50/50 combination of live sand (new store-bought sand or used sand from an established aquarium) and non-living sand.
 By mixing the two together (called seeding) you save money, and the live sand converts the non-living portion of the sand into live sand over a shortened period of time, as the biological bacteria and living organisms multiply and populate the non-living sand.

 - Use nothing but non-living sand.
 All sand eventually becomes live over time, due to the nitrogen cycling process.
 However, starting from scratch requires much more time to develop live sand.

 If you have a new aquarium in the initial stages of the nitrogen cycling process or one that's still in the process of completing its cycle, you can use the seeding method to kick-start or speed up of this transition.
 For an aquarium that has been running for some time, seeding can also enhance the strength of its existing biological filter base.